 Best Rental Income – Renting a house is in major parts of the city is a profitable business.
 Because of the continuous migrating population, the city has cut through high rentals which also has seen a higher absorption rate.
 The average rentals have increased by 4-15 percent.

 Haven for education – The city is home for many of the reputed and renowned educational institutions such as the Indian Institute of Science (IISC), ISRO, IIM-B, Institute of Astrophysics, to name a few.
 The city also has a commendable number of engineering colleges.

 Pensioner’s Paradise – The city is also called as the Pensioner’s Paradise because of its pleasing climate and enthralling aura of the green spread.

-Investing in Bangalore may be one of the easiest decisions to make given the existing boom and the reputation it carries as one of the top cities immensely impacting the Indian economy touching all industry sectors with a surging young population.
+Investing in 3 BHK luxury flats in Koramangala, Bangalore or other parts of the city may be one of the easiest decisions to make given the existing boom and the reputation it carries as one of the top cities immensely impacting the Indian economy touching all industry sectors with a surging young population.